Although porcelain continues to rank among the most popular flooring materials, there has been a real surge in the popularity of natural stone.

 Resealing your stone tiles

-One of the main considerations you’ll need to make when choosing natural stone flooring is the fact it requires protection with a sealant post-installation to avoid staining and dampness.
-This is also not a one-time process and will require you to reseal your tiles every couple of years.
+One of the main considerations you’ll need to make when choosing natural stone flooring is the fact it requires protection with a sealant, during and after installation, to avoid staining and dampness.
+Be sure to note that this is not a one-time process and will require you to reseal your tiles every couple of years.

-However, re-sealing natural stone tiles is a very easy task and won't be required more than every two years, minimum.
+However, re-sealing natural stone tiles is also a very easy task, and if done right, won't need to be repeated more than every two years at a minimum.